AndrewSchoneman/Photo-Album/README.md

   In order to run this code you just need to provide command line arguments to the program in the form of filename.json photo album num (with num being an actual integer).
-It is important that there be a number somewhere in the arguments after the filename (note if mutilple numbers are entered only the last one will be used).
+It is important that there be a number somewhere in the arguments after the filename (note if multiple numbers are entered only the last one will be used).
 The program will then prompt you if you want to create objects and you can specify yes or no or quit by typing quit.
 If any of the arguments are incorrect (i.e. the file can't be opened or the photo album number doesn't exist) then the program will prompt the user for a valid json file and photo album.
 It will not stop asking for valid input until